It Had to Be You

 It started to snow as we watched Ceejay disappear into his final scene.

-On the interstate there was a calmness I couldn’t explain.
+Once on the interstate there was a calmness I couldn’t explain.
 A sense of tranquility I hadn’t felt in years.
-We were both starting a new chapter in our lives and there was nothing but open road ahead for the both of us.
+We were both starting a new chapter in our lives and there was nothing but open road ahead.

 Chris took off his ski mask and I did the same.